Tax Penalty Calculator

 What happens when you miss a deadline or a payment?

 Missing an estimated tax payment or paying late can lead to estimated tax penalties in the form of fines and interest charges.
 Interest can add up quickly, so the quicker you pay, the less interest you’ll owe.
-If you want to see just how much interest you’ll need to pay, a tool like the IRS interest calculator will help.
+If you want to see just how much interest you’ll need to pay, a tax penalty calculator can help.
 Even if you are owed a refund when you file your annual tax return, the IRS can still charge you these interest fees.
-These estimated tax penalty amounts can add up fast for IRS-estimated taxes because of interest on unpaid taxes.
-You can check how much you might owe with an IRS late filing penalty calculator.
+These estimated tax penalty amounts can add up quickly because of the interest on unpaid taxes.
+You can check how much you might owe with an estimated tax penalty calculator.
+Say you were making deliveries for Grubhub and Postmatesfor the last two years, but this year, you forgot to make your second quarterly tax payment by the April deadline.
+In this case, you would have to pay an IRS penalty for underpayment.
+How much interest does the IRS charge?
+Interest is generally 0.5% of the original amount for each month you don't pay in full.
+IRS Form 2210 can help you figure out how much you owe.

 How much is the penalty for not paying IRS estimated taxes?

 There’s a thought looming in every taxpayer’s mind: what is the penalty for underpayment of estimated tax?
 Well, the IRS can slap you with an underpayment penalty if you pay on time but fail to make the full estimated tax payments.
 Check out a free IRS penalty and interest calculator for help calculating how much you might owe.
 The penalty doesn't apply if you owe less than $1,000 in tax after withholdings and credits.
 Two ways to know if you have paid enough in estimated taxes are if you have paid at least 90% of the tax you will end up owing by the end of the current year or if you’ve paid 100% of the tax shown on last year's annual tax return.
+This is the “safe harbor” rule for estimated tax.

 IRS Form 2210

 • Say you paid $8,000 in taxes last year.
 You could pay $2,000 each quarter to make sure you don't underpay your quarterly taxes.
 But, if your income drops significantly during the year, you can make quarterly payments equal to 90% of your current year’s tax bill.
 90% of $8,000 is $7,200, and divided by four that's $1,800 you should pay each quarter.
+This is the safe harbor rule for estimated tax that we mentioned earlier.

 • If all this sounds complicated, you can just use FlyFin's estimated tax calculator.
-It's based on your income, profession and expenses, and it's powered by A.I. and backed by CPAs, so you pay an accurate tax amount and not a penny more.
+It's based on your income, profession and expenses, and it's powered by AI and backed by CPAs, so you pay an accurate tax amount and not a penny more.
 The entire process takes less than 5 minutes.

-How is estimated tax penalty calculated?
+How is the penalty on estimated taxes calculated?

-Underpayment penalties are calculated by the IRS based on:
+The IRS penalty for underpayment is calculated by the IRS based on:

 • The total underpayment amount